SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsExplained.md

 ##  Quantity types and their units  #######################################

-Rationale: clarity and predictability are essential when interpreting data values, and relying heavily on conventions facilitate it.
+_Rationale_: clarity and predictability are essential when interpreting data values, and relying heavily on conventions facilitate it.